YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario14/2_NFS_Showmount/README.md

 A person can just run this command against a NFS server to see what volumes are currently exported & available to be mounted.
 Depending on who has access to these hosts, this can be seen as a security hole.

-This feature is enabled on the SVM called _SVM1_.
+This feature is enabled on the SVM called _nfs_svm_.
 Let's see what we get:

 ```bash
 $ showmount -e 192.168.0.135